haostonh/tic-tac-toe/README.md

 - Allow Player 1 to choose their letter
 - Use a coordinate system for players to place their letter
 - Implement error handling for user player input

+## Improvements
+- Make computer more randomized in movement, if possible
+- Develop computer to have a search algorithm
+- Gather board information into a class